Fact Sheet FS1257

 Salad Dressings

-Family and Community Health Sciences (FCHS) works with families, schools and communities to promote healthy eating and active lifestyles.
+The Department of Family and Community Health Sciences (FCHS) works with families, schools, and communities to promote healthy eating and active lifestyles.

-Visit njaes.rutgers.edu/fchs for information on all of our programs, and learn how to bring them to your school, worksite or community organization.
+Visit extension.rutgers.edu/fchs for information on our programs and how to bring them to your school, workplace, or community organization.

 Recipes